cmxgloria/Small-Projects/createdFunctions.md

 wordReverse('we are good friends'), output'friend good are we'
 ```
 ```
+// find the longest word during the array

 function findLongestWord(arr) {
   var longestWord = "";
   for (var i = 0; i < arr.length; i++) {